 8) Carnaval Court

-Carnaval Court is one of the most popular streets in Las Vegas.
-It is located right in the heart of the Strip, and it is home to several cheap hotels and casinos.
-The street is also known for its lively atmosphere, and it is often crowded with tourists and locals alike.
+Carnaval Court is one of the most famous streets in Las Vegas.
+It is in the heart of the Strip, home to several cheap hotels and casinos.
+The street is also known for its lively atmosphere and is often crowded with travelers and inhabitants.

 Carnaval Court is the perfect place to people-watch or enjoys a cold drink on a hot day.
 In addition, the street is home to several live music venues, making it the perfect place to enjoy a night out on the town.
 Whether you’re looking for cheap accommodations or a lively nightlife scene, Carnaval Court is the place to be.